 Discovery Shopping Mall

-The mall rises three stories above the street: inside, its centerpiece department store Centro hawks Balinese export-quality houseware and tchotchkes alongside a number of international labels and some electronic kiosks, nothing out of the ordinary as far as Indonesian shopping malls go: local brands like Batik Keris rub elbows with foreign marques like Nautica, Giordano, Guess, Billabong and La Senza.
+Centerpiece department store Centro hawks Balinese export-quality houseware and tchotchkes alongside a number of international labels and some electronic kiosks.
+The rest of the mall reads just like any other Indonesian shopping center: local brands like Batik Keris rub elbows with foreign marques like Nautica, Billabong and La Senza.

 The Discovery Shopping Mall's location places it within easy walking distance of Tuban's hotels and resorts.

-The tourist enclave of Nusa Dua can feel quite isolated from the rest of Bali - its manicured lawns and pristine resort setting being walled off from the rest of the island and all.
+The tourist enclave of Nusa Dua can feel quite isolated from the rest of Bali.
 Fortunately Nusa Dua resort guests have a mall all to their own, the Bali Collection.

-The eight-hectare acreage of the Bali Collection allows for an interesting selection of shops: international luxury brands like Prada and D&G; notable Indonesian clothes brands like Uluwatu; and specialty shops like Periplus Bookstore and Guardian Drugstore, taking up the forty-odd shopfronts in the area.
+The eight-hectare acreage of the Bali Collection accommodates international luxury brands like Prada and D&G; notable Indonesian clothes brands like Uluwatu; and specialty shops like Periplus Bookstore and Guardian Drugstore.

 A free shuttle commutes between the mall and resorts in Nusa Dua and Tanjung Benoa; the service runs from 10am to 9pm.

-You'll find the mall's cinemas on the second floor and a massive food court on the third.
-On the ground level, an open-air amphitheater brings in plenty of light and a park-like atmosphere, made more whimsical with the water fountains and pools set throughout.Continue to 5 of 6 below.
+On the ground level, an open-air amphitheater brings in plenty of light and a park-like atmosphere, made more whimsical with the water fountains and pools set throughout.Continue to 5 of 7 below.

 The eastern side of the street is marked by a proliferation of fast food outlets, the likes of Kentucky Fried Chicken and McDonalds rubbing shoulders with local brands like Dulang Kafe.
 A large Matahari department store provides the retail action on this side.